cozy/cozy-banks/docs/dev.md

 When deploying, Fastlane manages the certificate and may change it.

+The certificate with its password is stored in the shared password store.

+- `cozy-banks/xcode-signing-certificate-password` : the password
+- `cozy-banks/xcode-signing-certificate-password.p12` : the certificate

 ##### Push iOS build

 To push an iOS build on Testflight, use the following command :